devschooldevops/02_linux/7_linux_file_systems.md

 ## Disks, partitions
-- **disks** are just a raw physical/virtual mean to store data, what lacks is organization
+- **disks** are just a raw physical/virtual mean to store data, what lacks in organization
 - that organization comes in the name of **partition**
 - a **partition** is a logical form of boundary, it is used to divide the disk in logical units
 - partitions store data, but where are partitions stored?
 - partitions are stored in what’s called a **partition table**
 - partition tables store the data associated with partitions, where a partition starts, where a partition, etc
-- however partitions are not enough to store data in an ordered manner
+- however, partitions are not enough to store data in an ordered manner
 - to do that we need a **file system**
 - a file system takes care of storing pieces of data - **files**
 - files themselves are just a bunch of data that are stored through the file system, which resides in a partition, which is recorded in a partition table, all of this, inside a disk